 Meet the RCA: Dr Dylan Yamada-Rice

-Dylan Yamada-Rice is Acting Head of Programme for our MA Information Experience Design (IED) and an artist/researcher whose work pushes at the intersection between experimental design and the social sciences.
-Her multi-disciplinary background in academia and her boundary pushing work in industry complement her leadership of a programme which is all about finding new ways of presenting information using a combination of digital and physical which increase user engagement, often collapsing binary notions of the human and the digital.
+Dylan Yamada-Rice is Senior Tutor for our MA Information Experience Design (IED) and an artist/researcher whose work pushes at the intersection between experimental design and the social sciences.
+Her multi-disciplinary background in academia and her boundary pushing work in industry complement her teaching for a programme which is all about finding new ways of presenting information using a combination of digital and physical which increase user engagement, often collapsing binary notions of the human and the digital.

 We talked about her interdisciplinary background, how she moves between academia and industry and where she thinks the future of digital storytelling lies.